Machine learning with neural networks: Summary

-Fourth, Refs.~\cite{Szegedy,Nguyen} illustrate intriguing failures of convolutional networks.
-Sze\-ge\-dy {\em et al.} \cite{Szegedy} show that the way convolutional nets partition input space can lead to surprising results.
-The authors took an image that the network classifies correctly with high confidence, and it perturbed slightly.
-The difference between the original and perturbed images ({\em adversarial images}) is undetectable to the Human eye, yet the network misclassifies the perturbed image with high confidence \cite{Szegedy}.
-This indicates that decision boundaries are always close in input space, not intuitive but possible in high dimensions.
-Figure 1 in Ref.~\cite{Nguyen} shows images that are completely unrecognisable to the Human eye.
+Refs.~\cite{Szegedy,Nguyen} illustrate intriguing failures of convolutional networks \cite{Nielsen}.
+Sze\-ge\-dy {\em et al.} \cite{Szegedy} demonstrate that the way convolutional networks partition input space can lead to unexpected results.
+The authors took an image that the network classifies correctly with high confidence, and perturbed it slightly.
+The perturbation was not random, but specifically designed to push the input pattern over a decision boundary.
+The difference between the original and perturbed images ({\em adversarial images}) is undetectable to the human eye, yet the network misclassifies the perturbed image with high confidence \cite{Szegedy}.
+This reflects the fact that decision boundaries are always close in high-dimensional input space .

+Figure 1 in Ref.~\cite{Nguyen} shows images that are completely unrecognisable to the human eye.
 Yet a convolutional network classifies these images with high confidence.
 This illustrates that there is no telling what a network may do if the input is far away from the training distribution.
 Unfortunately the network can sometimes be highly confident yet wrong.
+Nevertheless, despite these problems, deep convolutional networks have enjoyed tremendous success in image classification during the past years, and they have found widespread use in industry and science.

-To conclude, convolutional networks are very good at recognising objects in images.
-But we should not imagine that they {\em understand} what they see in the same way as Humans.
-The theory of deep learning has somewhat lagged behind the performance in practice.
-But some progress has been made in recent years, and there are many interesting open questions.
+Finally, the fundamental mechanisms of deep learning are quite well understood, but many open questions remain.
+It is fair to say that the theory of deep learning has somewhat lagged behind the associated practical successes, although some progress has been made in recent years.